kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 [Ansible](https://www.redhat.com/en/ansible-collaborative?intcmp=7015Y000003t7aWQAQ) is an open-source automation tool that simplifies IT tasks like configuration management, application deployment, and orchestration.
 With its agentless architecture, Ansible uses SSH to communicate with systems, making it lightweight and easy to set up.
 It relies on declarative YAML-based playbooks, allowing you to define tasks in a simple and human-readable format.

-Whether you're managing a single server or an entire data center, Ansible helps automate repetitive tasks, ensuring consistency and saving time.
+Whether youre managing a single server or an entire data center, Ansible helps automate repetitive tasks, ensuring consistency and saving time.
 This blog will guide you through setting up Ansible locally, so you can start exploring its powerful automation capabilities right from your machine.

 ### Prerequisites